The cotorsion pair generated by the Gorenstein projective modules and $\lambda$-pure-injective modules: Completeness of the Gorenstein projective cotorsion pair and -pure-injective modules

 Given an uncountable regular cardinal $\mu$, a cardinal $\lambda$ is called \emph{$\mathcal L_{\mu\omega}$-compact} if every $\lambda$-complete filter (on any set) can be extended to a~$\mu$-complete ultrafilter.
 Note that necessarily $\lambda\geq\mu$ and that a cardinal greater than an $\mathcal{L}_{\mu\omega}$-compact cardinal is again $\mathcal L_{\mu\omega}$-compact.

-\begin{proposition} Assume that, for each cardinal $\kappa$, there exists an $\mathcal L_{\mu\omega}$-compact cardinal such that $\mu>\kappa$.
+\begin{proposition} Assume that, for each cardinal $\kappa$, there is an uncountable regular cardinal $\mu > \kappa$ for which there exists an $\mathcal L_{\mu\omega}$-compact cardinal.
 Then, for any ring, there exists an infinite regular cardinal~$\lambda$ such that each projective module is $\lambda$-pure-injective. \end{proposition}

 \begin{proof} By \cite[Theorem~3.4]{Saroch15}, there exists a free $R$-module $F$ such that all projective $R$-modules belong to $\Prod(F)$.
 Consider a regular $\mathcal L_{\mu\omega}$-compact cardinal $\lambda$ with $\mu>|F|$.
 It follows from \cite[Proposition~2.1]{Saroch20} that a system of $R$-linear equations with parameters in $F$ has a solution in $F$ provided that each its subsystem of cardinality $<\lambda$ has a solution in $F$, i.e.\ $F$ is a $\lambda$-pure-injective module.\footnote{In fact, each module $M$ with $|M|<\mu$ is $\lambda$-pure-injective in this case by the cited proposition; in analogy with the well-known result that finite (not just finitely generated, but finite!) modules are pure-injective.} Consequently all modules in $\Prod(F)$, projective ones in particular, are $\lambda$-pure-injective as well. \end{proof}